Rawnaa-19/Controlling-Sensors-with-Arduino-UNO/README.md

 https://github.com/Rawnaa-19/Controlling-Sensors-with-Arduino-UNO/assets/106926557/5a9a103f-f5fb-4fc3-a5ed-0da530c85fcf

 ## Digital Sensor
-Passive infrared sensor "PIR" is an another example of a digital sensor.
+Passive infrared sensor "PIR" is an another example of a digital sensor,since it reads discrete values "HIGH or LOW".
 A PIR sensor detects motion by measuring infrared light from the surrounding object.(Santos & Santos, 2019)

 ### PIR Circuit Components
 1. PIR sensor